 Advertisement

 The latest official statistics show 358,370 households contacted their local authority for support after being threatened with homelessness or losing their home in 2023-24, up more than 10% in a year.
 Of these, 324,990 were assessed as homeless.

 Record numbers of households are living in temporary accommodation in England.
-A total of 123,100 households were living in temporary accommodation on 30 June 2024 – higher than at any other point since records began in 1998 and an annual increase of 16.3%.
+A total of 123,100 households were living in temporary accommodation in June 2024 – a record-high and 16.3% higher than a year ago.

-The number of households with children in temporary accommodation rose by 15.1% to 78,420.
-The total number of children living in temporary accommodation has now reached 159,380 children.
+The number of households with children in temporary accommodation rose annually by 15.1% to 78,420.
+The total number of children living in temporary accommodation has now reached 159,830.

+Advertisement